SpektraSystems/Microsoft-Cloud-Workshop/enterprise-class-networking/README.md

 # Verify the pre-provisioned Environment

 * Users can use the **Azure Credentials** given to them to login to the Azure Portal
-* Verify seven resource groups with added suffix -01 to -07.
-Ex: **ODL_ecn-xxxxx-01, ODL_ecn-xxxxx-02 ............................
-ODL_ecn-xxxxx-07**.
-Here **xxxxx** is unique ID for users.
+* Verify seven resource groups.
-* Resource Group **ODL_ecn-XXXXX-01** will be already created in the Users Azure Environment with the LABVM deployed in it.
+* Resource Group **ODL_ecn-29907-LabVMRG** will be already created in the users Azure Environment with the LABVM deployed in it.
 * **LABVM** has been configured with the following:
   1. IE Enhanced Security has been disabled
   2. Support files are downloaded into the directory C:\ECN-Hackathon